 7. Attend One of Louisville’s Fall Festivals

 Louisville LOVES its festivals, and fall is no different!
-There are so many fall events in Louisville to take part in, all celebrating things Louisville loves: food, drink, culture, and the arts.
+There are so many fall festivals in Louisville to take part in, all celebrating things Louisville loves: food, drink, culture, and the arts.

 But the most famous of all Louisville fall festivals is the St. James Court Art Show.
 The first weekend of October, the picturesque James Court neighborhood in Old Louisville turns into a huge bustling art fair.
 An annual celebration in Louisville, The St. James Court Art Show feels a bit like the kickoff of Halloween in Kentucky!